spatie/laravel-activitylog/docs/advanced-usage/logging-model-events.md

 weight: 1
 ---

-The package can automatically log events such as when a model is created, updated and deleted.
+A neat feature of this package is that it can automatically log events such as when a model is created, updated and deleted.
 To make this work all you need to do is let your model use the `Spatie\Activitylog\Traits\LogsActivity`-trait.

 As a bonus the package will also log the changed attributes for all these events when setting `$logAttributes` property on the model.

-The attributes that need to be logged can be defined either by their name or you can put in a wildcard `'*'` to log any attribute that has changed.

 Here's an example: